ccincotti3/Pac-Man/README.md

 - `p5.js` for maze and object rendering to browser.
 - `Webpack` for bundling files into single entry file.

-In addition to the entry file, there will be three scripts involved in this project:
+In addition to the entry file, there will be four scripts involved in this project:

 `grid.js`: this script will handle the grid rendering.
 Grid will involve rigid bodies, and Pac-Man will be able to exit on the left/right and enter on the opposite side.

 `game.js`: this script will handle the game logic involving game initialization, game completion, and score-keeping.
-Additionally, it will be used to keep track of Pac-Dot consumption logic, Pac-Dot count, Power Pellet consumption logic, and collision detection.
+Additionally, it will be used to keep track of Pac-Dot consumption logic, Power Pellet consumption logic, and collision detection.

-`ghost.js`: this script involves the artificial intelligence for ghost's, as well as movement logic during 'power mode' (when Pac-Man consumes a Power Pellet).
+`ghost.js`: this script involves the artificial intelligence for ghosts, as well as movement logic during 'power mode' (when Pac-Man consumes a Power Pellet).
 During normal play, the ghost's will move toward Pac-Man through checking the shortest distance to Pac-Man and taking that route.
 During 'power mode', the ghosts should move away from Pac-Man.

 `pacman.js`: this script will handle Pac-Man movements.